 Like many restaurants in Siem Reap he couldn’t resist the appeal of the tourist dollar and had indeed introduced a range of ‘amoks’, including ‘beef amok’, ‘vegetarian amok’, and, yes, ‘tofu amok’.
 Pride in a classic dish takes a back seat when you have vegetarians and anti-pescatarians enter your restaurant and you have to not only feed them, but ultimately, your family.

-However, when we told the Battambang ladies about the different versions of amok that are served across the country they were horrified.
-The eldest of the matriarchs, who spoke some English and was fluent in French, even clutched her chest as she translated this shocking story into Khmer to her cousins and family and friends who were assisting with the cooking that day.
+When we told the Battambang ladies about the different versions of amok that are served across the country they were horrified.
+The eldest of the matriarchs, who spoke some English and was fluent in French, even clutched her chest as she translated this shocking story into Khmer to her elderly cousins and family and neighbours who were assisting with the cooking that day.

 If we had have just walked into the kitchen as she delivered this devastating news, we might have suspected she was announcing to the gathering that a beloved family member had died.